flotiq/flotiq-cli/README.md

 **Parameters**
 * `projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`)
-* `flotiqApiKey` - API key to your Flotiq account, if you wish to import data it must be read and write API key (more about Flotiq API keys in [the documentation](https://flotiq.com/docs/API/))
+* `flotiqApiKey` - read and write API key to your Flotiq account

 #### Import variables